TosbackCgusBridge-Bot/CGUs-versions/Replacements/Privacy Policy.md

 Our Privacy Policy

-When you place an order with us, or register for products or services, Replacements, Ltd. requests information from you that is required to complete your order or registration.
+When you communicate with us, Replacements, Ltd. requests information from you to facilitate our communications.
+Our goal is to serve you.
 We do not sell or rent your information to any third party.
 We never disclose any information to third parties for a third party's direct marketing purposes.

 Placing an Order with Replacements, Ltd.

-When you order, we request the following information: name, address, daytime phone number, and email address if you prefer to correspond with us via email.
+When you order, we request the following information: name, address, phone number, and email address if you prefer to correspond with us via email.
 When you submit an order, this information is recorded, along with the IP (Internet Protocol) address of the computer used to place the order.
 In the event that a credit card is used as payment, the credit card number and expiration date are recorded.
 This information is utilized to authorize the purchase.
 The contact information you provide is used to ship the order and/or to contact the purchaser in the event there is a question about the order.
-If you need to update or correct this information, please contact our Internet Services Department via one of the following:
+If you need to update or correct this information, please contact our Customer Care Department via one of the following:

-*   Email us via our Contact Us page Regarding General Information
+*   Email us via our Contact Us page
-*   Call 1-800-737-5223 ext:2600
+*   Call 1-800-737-5223

 The information used to process your order is transferred to Replacements, Ltd. utilizing Secure Socket Layer (SSL) technology.
 Click here to confirm via VeriSign, Inc. that Replacements, Ltd. uses secure technologies to protect the transfer of your personal information.
 A "lock" icon in your web browser display is a typical indicator that the information you provided is being processed in a secure environment.

-Registering for Product Information with Replacements, Ltd.
+Requesting or Sharing Product Information

-When you register for product information with us, we request the following information: name, address, and email address if you prefer to correspond with us via email.
-When a registration for product information is submitted, this information is recorded, along with the IP (Internet Protocol) address of the computer used to place the registration.
-The contact information you provide is used to send the product information updates (patterns and piece availability updates) that you request.
-If you need to update or correct this information, please contact our Internet Services Department via one of the following:
+When you are in contact with Replacements, Ltd. and you request or share product information, we record your interests and request the following information: name, address, and email address if you prefer to correspond with us via email.
+When your communication is submitted, this information is recorded, along with the IP (Internet Protocol) address of the computer you used.
+The contact information you provide is used to send you product or services information.
+If you need to update or correct this information, please contact our Customer Care Department via one of the following:

-*   Email us via our Contact Us page Regarding General Information
+*   Email us via our Contact Us page
-*   Call 1-800-737-5223 ext:2600
+*   Call 1-800-737-5223

 Communications With You

 We may email and/or mail you for marketing purposes and you agree to receive email and/or mail from us.
-For example, when you register for product information or order from us, and provide your email address, in addition to periodic updates related to your interests, you will receive email related to our products and services, specials, events, and promotions.
+For example, when you create or update an account, request product or services information, or order from us and provide your email address, in addition to periodic updates related to your interests, you will receive email related to our products, services, specials, events, and promotions.
 If you decide that you do not wish to receive this communication by email, there are clearly marked opt out instructions at the bottom of each correspondence.

 We may also email you or otherwise use your information to share information with you or respond to your requests or questions.